Chemical Engineering Courses (CHE)

 CHE 695.
 Research Problems in Chemical Engineering

-Prerequisite: Graduate students and admitted SUGS students with graduate advisor’s permission.
+Advisory Prerequisite: Graduate students and admitted SUGS students with graduate advisor’s permission.
+Enforced Prerequisite: None.
 (1-16 credits)

 Laboratory and conferences.
 Provides an opportunity for individual or group work in a particular field or on a problem of special interest to the student.
 The program of work is arranged at the beginning of each term by mutual agreement between the student and a member of the faculty.
 Any problem in the field of chemical engineering may be selected.
 The student writes a final report on his project.
 CourseProfile (ATLAS)